qualimente/containers-from-scratch-exercises/README.md

 To follow along with this demo:

 1. Install Vagrant w/ Virtualbox support; tested w/ Vagrant 1.8.5
-2. run `bootstrap.sh` # will install an Ubuntu 16.0.2 Vagrant box
+2. run `bootstrap.sh` # will install an Ubuntu 16.04.2 Vagrant box
 3. run `vagrant up`
 4. follow steps in `demo.sh` #almost, but not quite runnable

+Note: The Vagrant VM provider is Virtualbox.
+If you need to use a different provider you can:

+* switch provider to, e.g. VMWare, Hyper-V
+* provision an Ubuntu 16.04 host by other means and then run the commands in `provision.sh`

 # Inspiration #